lukekavanagh/lukekavanagh.github.io/phase-0-handbook/overview.md

 ##### Google-group
 This is essentially like a mailing list for your cohort and is used to grant permissions to the student drive - home to digital copies of many of the books you will want to read.

-##### Your @devacademy.ac.nz email address
+##### Your firstname.lastname@devacademy.ac.nz email address
 We will set everyone up with a .ac.nz email address.
-Note however, this is not like a normal email address - Any email sent to your devacademy.ac.nz address will be automatically forwarded to your personal email address.
+Note however, this is not like a normal email address - Any email sent to your firstname.lastname@devacademy.ac.nz address will be automatically forwarded to your personal email.
 While you can't send email from it, you can use it to sign up to student discounts.

 </br>
 </br>